ewen-lbh/obs-monitor-switcher/README.md

 show = "Left monitor" # show the source named "Left monitor" hide = "Right monitor" # hide the source named "Right monitor"
 ```

+## Contributing

+### Implementing new listeners

+Just create a new file in `obs_monitor_switcher/listeners/` that implements the `obs_monitor_switcher.core.Listener` interface.

+Then, register your listener by adding it to the `listeners` dict in `obs_monitor_switcher/listeners/__init__.py`.

+The key should be the name of the window manager, and the value should be the listener class.

+That key corresponds to the value of `window_manager` in the configuration file.